ontology-tech/DID-spec-near/NEAR/NearDID.md

 Bound public keys can be revoked.
 Revoked public keys **MUST NOT** be reactivated, but can still possess the original `id`.

 The value of the `type` field represents the corresponding public key type.
-NEAR blockchain supports `Ed25519VerificationKey2018` and `EcdsaSecp256k1VerificationKey2019`.
+NEAR DID Documents support `Ed25519VerificationKey2018` and `EcdsaSecp256k1VerificationKey2019`.

 The value of the `controller` field which identifies the controller of the corresponding private key **MUST** be a valid NEAR DID, implying that the public key is controlled by this NEAR DID.

-The encoding formats that NEAR blockchain supports include `publicKeyHex` and `publicKeybase58`.
+The encoding formats that NEAR DID Documents support include `publicKeyHex` and `publicKeybase58`.
 Public keys of all types **MUST** be expressed in these two formats.

 Below is a specific example of the `publicKey` property: